nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 			<td>The agent such as food, drug or substances that has caused or may cause an allergy, intolerance or adverse reaction in this patient.</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>Text and a SNOMED CT concept carried in the CodeableConcept of AllergyIntolerance.code FHIR element.
-For further information on coding causative agent see <a href="build_medication_lists.html#Causative Agent">Constructing Medication Lists.</a></td>
+For further information on coding causative agent see <a href="build_allergy_lists.html#causative-agent">Constructing Medication Lists.</a></td>
 		</tr>
 		<tr>
 			<th>Reaction details cluster</th>